-At the risk of sounding like a 52-year-old, kids these days are spoilt for choice when it comes to entertainment – and I’m not just talking about the hundreds of game apps they can download into their iPads.
-Back in the day, we mostly made do with playgrounds near our HDBs, but today’s young ‘uns have got it good with options like trampoline parks, a suspended net playground, and VR theme park.
+At the risk of sounding old, kids these days are spoilt for choice when it comes to entertainment – and I’m not just talking about the hundreds of game apps they can download into their iPads.
+Back in the day, we mostly made do with free playgrounds at shopping malls and parks.

 Read our other articles on indoor playgrounds in Singapore:

 Kiztopia has 18 themed zones, many of which are centered around 10 original animal characters.
-You’ll find life-sized figures of these cuddly animal friends all around – be sure to snap some photos with them!
+You’ll find life-sized figures of these cuddly animal friends all around that are ready to be posed with for a cute keepsake.

 Older and more adventurous children will have a field day scuttling through the Ninja Warrior-style obstacle course.